-According to information at the disposal of the Jewish Agency the figures of Jewish fatalities are fairly accurate as practically Jewish deaths are known and recorded.
-The actual member of Arab dead considerably higher than that indicated since the Arabs are concerned for reasons of morale and political effect to conceal the real extent of their losses.
+According to information at the disposal of the Jewish Agency the figures of Jewish fatalities are fairly accurate as practically all Jewish deaths are known and recorded.
+The actual number of Arab dead is considerably ghigher than that indicated since the Arabs are concerned for reasons of morale and political effect to conceel the real extent of their losses.
 The total loss of life is thus much higher than that indicated above.